csc-training/csc-env-eff/_slides/07_allas.md

 # Allas -- first steps

-- Use [MyCSC](https://my.csc.fi) to apply for Allas access for your project -- Allas is not automatically available
+- Use [MyCSC](https://my.csc.fi) to apply for Allas access for your project.
+Allas is not automatically available
 - In Roihu, setup connection to Allas using the commands:
   ```bash
   module load allas